linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 06.09.2025
+- Topic: Your community is independent
+- Directory: /posts/2025/September/06
+- Description: ``` The core principle of a truly strong community is its independence.
+It's the daily mindset that its success and future are entirely in its own hands, not dependent on external platforms or temporary trends.
+Building something that lasts means focusing on self-sufficiency from day one. ```

 ### 05.09.2025
 - Topic: Build a social network for your job
 - Directory: /posts/2025/September/05